dotOS-Devices/android_device_oneplus_fajita/README.md

 ```
 # Compiling
-lunch evolution_fajita-userdebug (this will auto pull all dependencies)
+lunch dot_fajita-userdebug (this will auto pull all dependencies)
 m[ake|ka] bacon -jx (where x is the number of jobs to run on parallel threads)
 ```